Lean On Me chords by Bill Withers

 (Call me) Call me.
 (Call me).

-The super simple, but extremely powerful chord progression of Lean On Me by Bill Withers is in the key of C and breaks no harmonic rules.
+The super simple, but compelling chord progression of Lean On Me by Bill Withers is in the key of C and breaks no harmonic rules.

-Instead of simply repeating this pattern, we next stop at Em and then go back one step of the scale like this: C – Dm – EmDm.
+Instead of simply repeating this pattern, we next stop at Em, then play a II – V, like this:

-The only other part is the bridge, which is mainly without chords, just a bass leading to C, like this:
+The only other part is the bridge, which is mainly without chords, just a bass leading to C, or maybe even C5, like this:

 The final two bars of the bridge have a longer bass line and end at chord V before we resolve to chord I, like this: